 Think about it, if you could pay say $5 a month to hear new material and exclusive content from your favorite musician, would you do it?
 My guess is that a good percentage of you would.
 And if not, would you pay that $5 a month if you were also entered into competitions with the chance to meet them in person or win free tickets to one of their gigs?
 Or possibly even have them talk to a group of you in Google Hangouts?

 When you’re giving so much value for a small amount ($5 is only an example number, you can pick more or less if you like.
 This however is a good starting point) there will always be people who take you up on your offer.
-For example, I give musicians and music industry professionals over 200 helpful guides for just $5 a month and hundreds of people have taken me up on that offer.
+For example, I give musicians and music industry professionals some of the best online music courses and hundreds of people have taken me up on that offer.
 Why?
 Because at that price and with that much value, it’s almost a no brainer.
 If you work in the music industry and want a professional to share all their knowledge with you, it’d be silly not to spend $5 to get that.
-Walk up to anyone else and ask them for help, and they’ll charge you at least $100 per hour for their knowledge (if they’ll even share it at all).
+Walk up to anyone else and ask them for help, and they'll charge you at least $100 per hour for their knowledge (if they'll even share it at all).

 This is the kind of thing you want to offer your fans; if they’re a big fan of yours, it’d be silly not to spend $5 to get songs most others haven’t heard as well as exclusive access and the chance to win loads of goodies.
 Of course, you’ll need to make them fans before selling the membership to them will be easy, but if they really like you, $5 isn't much to get a lot more access.